 where N is the total number of models in the test set, P is the predicted value (either MW or Dmax) and GT is the ground truth value.
 In addition to the average, we computed the median relative error to control for the skewness of the error distribution.

 For NNs trained on smooth (i.e. without added noise) data up to smax = 1.0 Å-1 and applied to the smooth test sets, we obtained the results presented in Table 1.
-For folded protein data the plots of the predicted values vs. ground truth values are shown in Figure 3.
+For folded proteins, the plots of the predicted values vs. ground truth values are shown in Figure 3.